AdaRoseCannon/webvr/index.md

 # Doing 3D graphics in the Web

-There are many tools and libaries for producing publishing graphics for the Web:
+There are many tools and libaries for producing publishing 3D graphics for the Web:

-* Goo Create - Web bas
+* Goo Create - Web based
-* Unity - Can be compiled for the Web
+* Unity - Can be made to build 3D scenes for the Web
-* Unreal - Can also be compiled for the Web
+* Unreal Engine - Can also be compiled to run the Web
-* THREE.js - JavaScript library for building scenes.
-Has nice API
+* THREE.js - JavaScript library for building 3D scenes in the Web.
+Is nice to program in.
-* A-Frame - What I talk about here, built on THREE.js
+* A-Frame - What I talk about here, built on THREE.js, allows us to make 3D scenes the same way we would make a HTML document.

 These are all really good solutions and if you are already familiar with one of these then don't feel pressured to change.

 > ## A non-exhaustive list:
 >
-> * Goo Create - Cool web based editor
+> * Goo Create - Web based
-> * Unity - Can compile for the Web
+> * Unity - Can be made to build 3D scenes for the Web
-> * Unreal - Can also compile for the Web
+> * Unreal Engine - Can also be compiled to run the Web
-> * THREE.js - JavaScript library for 3D graphics.
-Has a nice API.
+> * THREE.js - JavaScript library for building 3D scenes in the Web.
+Is nice to program in.
-> * A-Frame - What I talk about here.
+> * A-Frame - What I talk about here, built on top of THREE.js.

 # What is A-Frame